Collections

 KYC Remediation

-Kind Consultancy supported a Big 4 consulting firm who were working on a large scale remediation project for a Tier 1 international bank.
-We were contacted by their resourcing team and asked to identify high caliber AML Analysts, KYC Analyst, Financial Crime Team Leaders and SMEs.
+Kind Consultancy supported a Big 4 consulting firm who were working on a large scale remediation project for a Tier 1 international bank who were reviewing all of their customer records in line with a significant regulatory change and had a need for specialist KYC Remediation talent.
+We were contacted by their resourcing team and asked to identify high calibre AML Analysts, KYC Analyst, Financial Crime Team Leaders and SMEs.

-We immediately looked to the Kind Agile bench of pre-qualified, pre-screened candidates, knowing that it includes many Financial Crime specialists.
-We were able to fulfill all of the project requirements using exclusively Kind Agile contractors who were already known to us and who we could trust to deliver exceptional work.
+We immediately looked to the Kind Agile Solutions bench of pre-qualified, pre-screened candidates, knowing that it includes many Financial Crime specialists.
+We were able to fulfil all of the project requirements using exclusively Kind Agile contractors who were already known to us and who we could trust to deliver exceptional work.
+Due to the way the KAS service operates, we immediately had knowledge of which contractors were available in the timeframe.

-Across the full lifecycle of the project, we deployed 25 Analysts, 5 Team Leaders and 2 SMEs.
-The project lasted 18 months and 100% of Kind’s contractors were extended throughout the period to see the project through to completion.
+Across the full lifecycle of the project, we deployed 25 KYC Remediation Analysts, 5 Team Leaders and 2 SMEs (Subject Matter Experts).
+The full project lasted for 18 months and 100% of our contractors were extended throughout that period in order to see the project through to completion.
+The client feedback was overwhelmingly positive, and they shared that they would return to Kind for any future Financial Crime hiring needs.

 Compliance Consultant – Section 166